bodleian/image-processing/docs/jp2_colour_management.rst

 RGBA colour spaces
 ~~~~~~~~~~~~~~~~~~

-The ``kdu_compress`` command :ref:`options <kdu_compress-options>` we use does not always preserve alpha channel information with RGBA TIFFs.
-We add the ``-jp2_alpha`` option, which tells kakadu to treat the 4th image component as alpha, but there's still an issue with unassociated alpha channels, which can't be converted back to TIFF using ``kdu_expand``:
+The ``kdu_compress`` command :ref:`options <kdu_compress-options>` we use do not always preserve alpha channel information with RGBA TIFFs.
+We add the ``-jp2_alpha`` option, which tells kakadu to treat the 4th image component as alpha, but there is still an issue with unassociated alpha channels, which cannot be converted back to TIFF using ``kdu_expand``:

     Kakadu Warning: Alpha channel cannot be identified in a TIFF file since it is of the unassociated (i.e., not premultiplied) type, and these are not supported by TIFF.
 You can save this to a separate output file.

 As very few of our input images have an alpha channel, and we have not encountered failing cases in live data (as opposed to constructed test data), this is not a priority for us.
-We just make sure to check RGBA JP2 conversions are lossless, so we'll catch any future failing cases, and otherwise treat them the same as RGB.
+We just make sure to check RGBA JP2 conversions are lossless, so we will catch any future failing cases.

 Colour profiles / modes not supported by JP2
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~